justone/docs.pmb.io/docs/getting_started.md

 </style>
 # Getting started

-To use PMB, you need two things:
+To use PMB, you need to do the following:

-1. A RabbitMQ instance, with appropriate username/password set up.
+1. Get access to a RabbitMQ instance, with appropriate username/password set up.
-2. The `pmb` binary itself.
+2. Get the `pmb` binary itself.
+3. Run the introducer.
+4. Run PMB agents.

-# Getting RabbitMQ
+# 1. Getting RabbitMQ

 All messages flow through a RabbitMQ server.
 However, almost none of RabbitMQ's advanced features are used.
 Instead, a single topic exchange is created, each connection gets its own queue, and all connections get all messages.